Muokkaa

 Step 2: Write your JavaScript code

-The first step is to identify the business issue you are trying to address using client scripting.
-Once you have identified it, you need to write your JavaScript code containing the custom business logic that addresses your business issue.
+The first step is to identify the business problem you want to address by using client scripting.
+When you identify the problem, write your JavaScript code containing the custom business logic that addresses your business problem.

-Model-driven apps do not provide a JavaScript editor.
+Model-driven apps don't provide a JavaScript editor.
 Use an external authoring tool that provides features to specifically support editing JavaScript files, such as Notepad++, Visual Studio Code, or Microsoft Visual Studio.

 // A namespace defined for the sample code